Proteusiq/DanishSentiments/README.md

 # Building Danish Sentiments
 PyData CPH: Talk on Building and Deploying Danish Sentiment Model (26-07-2017) at GiG

+##Disclaimers
+This project is far from being done (mostly the flask apps).
+It is intended for academic and fun reasons only.
+It is not my fault, if you mess something up :)

 #### How-tos & Requirements

 Make sure you have pipenv.
 If you do not. you can get it via pip install (pip --version has has to be >= 9.0.1)